int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

 FTP_DATA_SERVER_LOGIN:	% Should be automatically set as: iblftp - press ENTER FTP_DATA_SERVER_PWD		% Request Password for FTP from Olivier
 HTTP_DATA_SERVER: 		% Should be automatically set as: http://ibl.flatironinstitute.org  - press ENTER
-HTTP_DATA_SERVER_LOGIN: % Should be automatically set as: current: iblmember  - press ENTER HTTP_DATA_SERVER_PWD	% Request Password for HTTP from Olivier
+HTTP_DATA_SERVER_LOGIN: % Should be automatically set as: iblmember  - press ENTER HTTP_DATA_SERVER_PWD	% Request Password for HTTP from Olivier
 ```

 The path to the *.one_params* file is displayed in the Matlab prompt as `ans`.

-**Note that using `One.setup` changes the JSON file.**
+**Note that using `One.setup` changes the JSON *.one_params* file.**

-2. Update the *.one_params* file manually, for example via a text editor.
+2. Update the JSON *.one_params* file manually, for example via a text editor.

 Once the connections settings are defined, there is no need to instantiate the class One again if willing to connect with the credentials saved in the JSON *.one_params* file.

-The tutorial in the next section will show you how to change credentials withough changing the JSON file (useful for seldom connection).
+The tutorial in the next section will show you how to change credentials withough changing the JSON file (useful for seldom connection with different credentials).